Chemical Etching Copper

 What Are the Applications of Copper Etching?

 Copper is used most commonly in electronic systems because of its high electrical and thermal conductivity.
-Therefore, there are many industries such as microelectronics, RF/microwave, semiconductor, automotive, aerospace, and medical equipment where you will find the need for copper parts.
+Therefore, there are many industries such as RF/microwave, semiconductor, electronics, automotive, aerospace, and medical equipment where you will find the need for copper parts.
 Most of these parts are found on or connected to a printed circuit board, or battery systems, such as contacts, connectors, terminals, grounding springs, lead frames, and EMI shielding.
 Most of these parts can be formed easily because of copper's excellent ductility.